G20 watchdog to reinforce banker pay rules to deter misconduct

-(Reuters) - Global regulators will reinforce their rules on banker pay next year to better deter misconduct and avoid more multi-billion dollar fines potentially destabilising banks.
+LONDON (Reuters) - Global regulators will reinforce their rules on banker pay next year to better deter misconduct and avoid more multi-billion dollar fines potentially destabilizing banks.

 The Financial Stability Board (FSB), which coordinates regulation for the Group of 20 economies (G20), had published rules on banker pay after the 2007-09 financial crisis to discourage excessive risk-taking and said on Thursday it was working on further guidance.